Industrial Water Damage Response for Layton, UT

 Hazard Assessment: We immediately classify the water category to determine the required PPE and engineering controls.

-Containment: We erect critical barriers with 6-mil poly sheeting and establish negative air pressure using HEPA-filtered air filtration devices to prevent airborne pathogens from spreading.
+Containment: We erect critical barriers with 6-mil poly sheeting and establish negative air pressure using HEPA air filtration and scrubbing equipment to prevent airborne pathogens from spreading to clean production zones.

 Removal of Porous Materials: Any porous materials like drywall, insulation, or carpet that contact Category 3 water are removed, bagged, and disposed of according to EPA and local regulations.